SimKuanGOH/XMUM_AIHUB/README.md

 ### Step 4: Submit the Job to Slurm

-To Submit the Job:
+- To Submit the Job:

 		sbatch my_job_script.sh

-    - This submits the job to Slurm, which will schedule and execute it based on resource availability and job priority.
+   -This submits the job to Slurm, which will schedule and execute it based on resource availability and job priority.

-To Check Job Status:
+- To Check Job Status:

 		squeue -u username

-    - Replace `username` with your actual username.
+   -Replace `username` with your actual username.
 This command shows the status of your jobs.

-To View Job Output:
+- To View Job Output:

-    - After the job completes, check the output file specified in your script (e.g., `output_<job_id>.txt`) for results.
+   -After the job completes, check the output file specified in your script (e.g., `output_<job_id>.txt`) for results.

 ----------------------------------------------------------------------------------------------------------------